 Day 9: Mar X – Dohuk

 Heading out from Erbil in the morning, you will drive to Dohuk (4 hours) and will spend the remainder of the day visiting some of the Lotus Flower projects.
-In the evening you will still in a basic hotel in Dohuk.
-Insert details from Lotus.
+In the evening you will stay in a basic hotel in Dohuk.

 Day 10: Mar X – Dohuk

 This morning will be spent visiting the remaining project before driving back to Erbil after lunch.
-Insert details from Lotus.
+You will visit the Lotus Flower Cafe on site to meet the women and have some lunch.
 Back in your hotel you can freshen up before dinner at a local restaurant to celebrate your successful trek and your last night in Erbil.

 Day 11: Mar X – Dohuk

 The team are free to depart any time today.

 Please remember that this itinerary acts as a framework plan.
 It provides guidance as to our intentions but may not be followed religiously.
 This is an adventure and by definition the outcome is uncertain.
 The leadership team will adapt, flex and change the plan depending on the numerous frictions you may encounter along the way.